Maulik557-png/online-quiz-application/README.md

 ## Screenshots

-Screenshots of the login dialog, quiz interface, and results screen provided under screenshots folder.
+For Screenshots of the login dialog, quiz interface, and results screen visit screenshots folder.

 ## Work flow

-Project flow chart representing the flow is provided under workflow folder.
+For Project flow chart representing the flow visit workflow folder.